top of page

 Within, Behind the Heart

-Our spirituality is centered on inwardness.
-By going within, going deeper still behind the heart, and opening to the light from above, we connect with our awareness of God with us.
+Our spirituality centers on inwardness.
+By going within, going deeper still behind the heart, and opening to the light from above, we become aware of God with us.
 We encounter God through our heart.
 But not all encounters are from God.
 Some encounters in spiritual guise will falsely accuse us while others will lavishly flatter us.
 Both are distorted reflections of one’s self-cherishing.
-So long as one lives on the surface of their consciousness, what they call their heart will break and harden.
-This same surface or case around the heart is what hardens to protect against pain and empathy.
+So long as one lives on the surface of their consciousness, what they call their heart will break.
+This same surface or case around the heart is what hardens to protect against overwhelming pain and empathy.
 Mystics and gnostics speak of this principle of a husk, shell, or barrier which distorts perception.
 This is what divides the outside from the inside of the heart.
 The Kabbalah call this barrier a qlippah.
 This fundamental qlippah of one’s name, form, and personal history that prevents direct knowledge of God must be cut away.
-Moses was first to prescribe, Circumcise, [...] your heart, and do not be stubborn any longer (Deuteronomy 10:16).
+Moses was first to prescribe, Circumcise, [...] your heart, and do not be stubborn any longer (Deut.
+10:16).

 The Seat of Conscience